Enemy of God (album)

 Enemy of God is the eleventh studio album by German thrash metal band Kreator, released on 10 January 2005.
-The Gothenburg influences of the band's previous album, Violent Revolution, became more prominent on this album.
 It was released by SPV/Steamhammer on 10 January in Europe and South America and on 11 January 2005 in North America.

 On 27 October 2006, the album was re-released in a digipak under the name Enemy of God: Revisited, with a 5.1 DTS 96/24 mix, featuring two bonus tracks from the Japanese edition and a bonus DVD.